raphael/linux-samus/README.md

 $ cd scripts/setup
 $ ./sound.sh
 ```
-> NOTE: this scripts makes a number of assumptions on your system (e.g.
+> *NOTE* this scripts makes a number of assumptions on your system (e.g.
 > `alsaucm` and `amixer` are both installed and the file
 > /etc/pulse/default.pa contains a line to load the modules using udev).